This is a highly subjective and selective list of resources I have found useful or inspirational.

 I’m in the process of updating my Twitter list of screenwriters – a great number pop up when there’s a project being promoted and then end up with ghost accounts.
 But, a greater number have an active Twitter presence and, at best, it can feel like a genuine conversation.
 This is true of many UK and US showrunners.

-While there are literally thousands of screenwriting groups and communities on Facebook, the only two I will shout out are:
+While there are literally thousands of screenwriting groups and communities on Facebook, the only few I will shout out are:

 inkcanada.
 Open to Canadians and people who are nice to Canadians, it is a true community with moderation, respect, valuable curated content and healthy professional discussions.
 It’s often my source of breaking screenwriting news on FB.